kmarkus/microblx/doc/tutorial.md

         MSG("%s", b->name);
 }
 ```
-we will need then to insert the code indicated by the comments.
+We will need then to insert the code indicated by the comments.
 ### Step 1: insert the state of the robot, and other helper functions
 At the beginning of the file we insert the following code, to save the state of the robot: